Panic attacks and panic disorder

 Preparing for an appointment

 If you've had signs or symptoms of a panic attack, make an appointment with your primary care provider.
-After an initial evaluation, your doctor may refer you to a psychiatrist or psychologist for treatment.
+After an initial evaluation, he or she may refer you to a mental health professional for treatment.

 What you can do